marko-js/community/proposals/0000-surface-stream-errors-to-http.md

 ### Trailers

+⚠️ **At-risk:** This section may not work at all, since trailers can only be appended _after_ the zero-length terminator chunk in HTTP/1.1, and presumably after the error frame in HTTP/2.

-We should send error information in HTTP trailers if any clients would benefit.
+We could send error information in HTTP trailers if any clients would benefit.
 [Some browsers have traditionally discarded almost all trailers other than `Server-Timing`](https://www.fastly.com/blog/supercharging-server-timing-http-trailers), but other browsers, tools like `curl`, search engines, proxy caches, and debuggers may benefit.
 For example, an updated `Cache-Control`, `Retry-After`, or even `Refresh`ing to an error page at a new URL if the problem was serious enough.

 Even for stricter browsers, error information inside `Server-Timing` could help developers, as many monitoring tools track, expose, and alert information from this header.

 ```
-Server-Timing: markoAsyncErr; dur=87.1; desc="${errorInfo}"
+Server-Timing: markoAwaitErr; dur=87.1; desc="${errorInfo}"
 ```

 What information should be exposed this way?

 - The `dur` field is standardized as indicating how far along the event happened in the request
 - The `desc` field is any string the developer wishes
-- Multiple Server-Timing events are allowed with the same name, so Marko could emit it repeatedly in the case of multiple async failures, with `desc` disambiguating what happened and where
+- Multiple Server-Timing events are allowed with the same name, so Marko could emit it repeatedly for multiple async failures, with `desc` disambiguating what happened and where

-However, note that over HTTP/1.1, trailers can only be appended _after_ the zero-length terminator chunk.
-Hmm.

 ### HTTP/1.1 considerations

 We should only close the TCP socket sans chunk terminator once we’re done rendering the page.
-Closing a warmed-up HTTP/1.1 connection is wasteful performance-wise, but there’s no other option here.
+Closing a warmed-up HTTP/1.1 connection is wasteful performance-wise, but there’s no other option.

-The spec also indicates a `Transfer-Encoding` decode error also marks the message as incomplete; a chunk with a _negative_ integer length might trigger that behavior?
+The spec also says a `Transfer-Encoding` decode error marks the message as incomplete; a chunk with a _negative_ integer length might trigger that behavior?
 Or anything that isn’t a positive hex integer.

 A chunk that’s displaying the contents of a `<@catch>` error message may also encode error information as [chunk extensions](https://tools.ietf.org/html/rfc7230#section-4.1.1).
 I wonder if there’s any standards or _de facto_ implementations that leverage these?